 This is mostly due to red-light premises in the areas and the possibility of drunk people roaming around.
 During the day, these areas are as safe as the rest of Vienna.

 The operators might not speak English but knowing your address or place where you are, and the type of emergency should be understood well enough.
-In case of difficulties to communicate, just ask any nearby local and they will be happy to help.
+In case of difficulties communicating, just ask any nearby local and they will be happy to help.

 So, the final verdict: is Vienna safe?
 Vienna is a safe place to visit for everybody – families, children, women solo travelers.
 The high level of safety is in all aspects of one’s visit and can be something you should not be concerned about during your travel to Vienna.
 You should be vigilant as you should be anywhere in the world, but overall, Vienna is a very safe city to visit and enjoy to the fullest.
 Almost every aspect of safety in Vienna also applies to Austria as a whole.
 Safe travels and see you soon!